open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/features/alerts-notifications/index.md

 Configure you alert.

 As with most configuration in OpenMetadata you will first need to add a Name and a Description for your alert.
 Once this is completed, we can move on to the configuration.
 You have 3 steps to configure your alert:
-1. **Trigger**: this will determine how your alert should be trigger.
+1. **Trigger**: this will determine how your alert should be triggered.
 You can select your alert to be triggered when events happen against all the existing assets or only specific ones
 2. **Filter**: in this section, you can add specific event filters.
 The filter input will determine what event will trigger an alert to be sent.
 Setting `Allow` against a condition will result in an alert being sent if the condition is met while setting `Deny` will silence this condition (i.e. alert won't be sent for the denied event).
 3. **Destination**: you will determine where your alert should be sent in this section.
 We provide 4 destinations
     - Slack